leoshusar/4heat-esphome/README.md

 ### Custom parsers

 Every component supports custom data parser.
 You will get `std::vector<uint8_t> data` to work with, with only the data part of the received message (without the datapoint ID), and you must return a value of the correct type.
-If you don't want to return anything (you receive data you don't expect), return `{}` - empty `std::optional`.
+If you don't want to return anything (you receive data you don't expect), return `{}` - empty `esphome::optional`.

 If your parser doesn't return any value, the default one is then **not** called.